-TAG through its subsidiary Cypress Petroleum Pty Ltd has been selected as the preferred tenderer for Rocky Dam ATP 2037 (487 km) and Kingston ATP 2038 (559 km) in the Surat Basin, Queensland, Australia.
-The two ATP's are located just to the south of TAG's existing PL17 block.
-Cypress Petroleum Pty Ltd is working through the necessary steps before the ATP's can be granted.
+TAG, through its subsidiary Cypress Petroleum Pty Ltd., has been granted authority to prospect for Rocky Dam ATP 2037 (487km2) and Kingston ATP 2038 (559km2) in the Surat Basin, Queensland, Australia.
+The two ATPs are located just to the south of TAG's existing PL17 block.
+The ATPs have been approved for a term of six years with date of effect being January 1, 2019, and approved initial work program largely consisting of seismic reprocessing, 2D seismic acquisition and an exploration well for the period of four years from January 1, 2019, to December 31, 2022.